Catharine Macaulay: The History of England

 Between 1763 and 1783 Macaulay wrote, in eight volumes, The History of England from the Accession of James I to that of the Brunswick Line.
 However, when completing the last three volumes she realised she would not reach 1714 and so changed the title to The History of England from the Accession of James I to the Revolution.
 Being practically unknown before the publication of the first volume, overnight she became "the Celebrated Mrs. Macaulay".
-She was the first Englishwoman to become an historian and during her lifetime the world's only female historian.
+She was the first Englishwoman to become an historian and during her lifetime the world's only published female historian.

 The History is a political history of the seventeenth century.
 The first and second volumes cover the years 1603–1641; volumes three and four cover 1642–1647; volume five covers 1648–1660; volumes six and seven cover 1660–1683 and the last volume spans 1683–1689.
 Macaulay chose this period because, as she wrote in the first volume, she wanted "to do justice...to the memory of our illustrious ancestors".
 She lamented that her contemporaries had forgotten that the privileges they enjoyed had been fought for by "men that, with the hazard and even the loss of their lives, attacked the formidable pretensions of the Stewart family, and set up the banners of liberty against a tyranny which had been established for a series of more than one hundred and fifty years".

 She believed that the Anglo-Saxons had possessed freedom and equality with representative institutions but that these were lost at the Norman Conquest.
-The history of England, in Macaulay's view, was the story of the struggle of the English to win back their rights that were crushed by the "Norman yoke".
+The history of England, in Macaulay's view, was the story of the struggle of the English to regain their rights that were crushed by the "Norman yoke".
 She viewed the Commonwealth of England as "the brightest age that ever adorned the page of history...Never did the annals of Humanity furnish the example of a government, so newly established, so formidable to foreign states as was at this period of the English Commonwealth".
 The Long Parliament was "the most patriotic government that ever blessed the hopes and military exertions of a brave people".
 The Parliamentarian army's fighting "was not a trade of blood, but an exertion of principle, and obedience to the call of conscience, and their conduct was not only void of insolence but benevolent and humane".